nus-cs2103-AY2122S1/ip/docs/README.md

 ### i) Say `bye` 👋

-Done with MBBPH!
+Done with MBBPH?
 Say bye!

 Simply enter the command in the following format:
 - ```bye```